ednortheyvyse/MacDriveSnap/README.md

 - Optional hidden files, direct links, bundle traversal, file sizes, and SHA-256 checksums
 - Local processing with no file-list uploads
 - Works with Mac Quick Look but without the animations
+- HTML file works on all operating systems (Mac, Windows and Linux)

 ## Screenshots